Tools for new gTLDs

 - List of confusing new gTLDs: this is a list of "extremely close" new generic Top-Level Domains which can cause confusion since the first level domain (the domain name extension) look alike.
 For example: domain names ending in ".ENGINEER" and ".ENGINEERING", ".DOG" and ".DOT" or ".WEB and .WED".

 - Article explaining why it makes sense to apply for a .BRAND new gTLD to block a company from homograph attacks.

 - The up-to-date text file of valid top-level domains maintained by the IANA (updated from time to time).

-- Project John Wolley is a Universal Directory using a dedicated Top-Level Domain for which we are seeking funds for the next round of the ICANN new gTLD program.
+- Innovation: project John Wolley is a Universal Directory using a dedicated Top-Level Domain for which we are seeking funds for the next round of the ICANN new gTLD program.
 Contact us to learn more about our business model.

-- Patent for Corporate Registrars (innovation): as a person who uses, plays with and tests domain names, I noticed that there are tools that I would find useful to use.
+- A patent for a Corporate Registrars (innovation): as a person who uses, plays with and tests domain names, I noticed that there are tools that I would find useful to use.
 There is one that I have on the paper.